 The financial aspects of your surgery are as important as the medical elements when planning for surgery.
 At Avery, the surgeries we offer fall into three different financial categories: Self-funded – aesthetic surgery; self-funded – plastic and reconstructive surgery; and health insured – plastic and reconstructive surgery.

 To make sense of these three financial categories, we have created a detailed price guide to help you understand what may or may not be covered by your health insurer/Medicare and your out of pocket expenses.

 For more information or to book a consultation, please contact our team on 02 4002 4150.

 Thigh Lift FAQs

-The best time to proceed with any body contouring surgery, such as thigh lift, is when your weight loss is mostly complete, and your weight has been stable for several months.
+The best time to proceed with any body contouring surgery, such as thigh lift/reduction surgery, is when your weight loss is mostly complete, and your weight has been stable for several months.
 If you have had surgery to help achieve weight loss, you may be required to wait at least a year before any aspect of body contouring surgery.
 It is advisable to have surgery once you’ve reached your preferred weight, and you are able to maintain your new weight.